 From birth to slaughter, animals cannot be given any type of growth hormone or even natural or synthetic hormones or any other substances that enhance growth, in strict compliance with the EU laws.

-- all pigs must always have enough straw and fodder
+- All pigs must always have sufficient quantities of straw and feed available

-Sows are guaranteed free range up to 7 days before delivery, without using gestation crates.
+Sows are guaranteed free range up to 7 days before delivery, without using gestation crates, according to EU legislation.